tpcarman/As-Built-Report/Reports/vSphere/README.md

 ### Healthcheck
 This schema is used to toggle health checks on or off.

-#### vCenter
+### vCenter
-This schema is used to configure health checks for vCenter Server.
+This sub-schema is used to configure health checks for vCenter Server.

 | Schema | Sub-Schema | Setting | Description | Highlight |
 | ------ | ---------- | ------- | ----------- | --------- |
 | vCenter | Licensing | true / false | Highlights product evaluation licenses | ![Warning](https://placehold.it/15/FFE860/000000?text=+) Product evaluation license in use

-#### Cluster
+### Cluster
-This schema is used to configure health checks for vSphere Clusters.
+This sub-schema is used to configure health checks for vSphere Clusters.

 | Schema | Sub-Schema | Setting | Description | Highlight |
 | ------ | ---------- | ------- | ----------- | --------- |